STIMULATE-ICP (Symptoms, Trajectory, Inequalities and Management: Understanding Long-COVID to Address and Transform Existing Integrated Care Pathways)

 1. An initial survey (Survey 1) focused on learning about the people, services and treatments currently available for Long COVID and other long-term conditions.
 The findings from this survey were reviewed by an expert panel to create a series of statements about current care.

-2. A second survey will check whether people from across the UK agree with the statements created from the first survey.
+2. A second survey checked whether people from across the UK agree with the statements created from the first survey.

-3. The level of agreement with each statement will help the expert panel form a set of Key Recommendations which will be sent to healthcare commissioners and policymakers.
+3. The level of agreement with each statement helped the expert panel form a set of Key Recommendations which were sent to healthcare commissioners and policymakers.

 305 people responded to the first survey: 47% were women, people were aged between 21 and 75, living across the UK and were from a range of ethnic groups.
 Many people reported having multiple relevant experiences: 224 had lived experience of long COVID; 123 had lived experience of long-term condition; 35 were healthcare professionals supporting people with Long COVID; and 61 were healthcare professionals supporting people with long-term conditions.
 Survey respondents told us what they felt integrated care should look like.